acothaha/learning/data_engineering/de_zoomcamp_2023/notes/Week 1: Basic and Setup.md

 Docker containers are ***stateless***: any changes done inside a container will **NOT** be saved when the container is killed and started again.
 This is an advantage because it allows us to restore any container to its initial state in a reproducible manner, but you will have to store data elsewhere if you need to do so; a common way to do so is with *volumes*.

-## **Creating A Simple "Data Pipeline" In Docker**
+## Creating A Simple "Data Pipeline" In Docker

-We will create a simple "data pipeline" using python `pipeline.py` that receinves an argument and print in.
+We will create a simple "data pipeline" using python `pipeline.py` that receives an argument and print in.

 ```python